rindPHI/isla/README.md

 ISLa: Input Specification Language
 ==================================

-ISLa is a specification language for constraints on structured inputs conforming to a given, context-free grammar.
+ISLa is a specification language for constraints on complex structured inputs conforming to a given, context-free grammar.
 It contains the language of SMT (z3) formulas as an island language, and adds the power of structural quantifiers over derivation trees on top.
-ISLa supports universal and existential quantifiers as well as structural predicates (e.g., " occurs before").
+ISLa supports universal and existential quantifiers as well as structural predicates (e.g., "occurs before").
 Its generation mechanism uses feedback from z3 to solve atomic "semantic" formulas, and constructive insertion for eliminating existential quantifiers.
-Universal quantifiers and structural predicates are treated deterministic, heuristic breath-first search.
+Universal quantifiers and structural predicates are treated by a deterministic, heuristic breath-first search.

 ## Example